odpi/egeria/open-metadata-implementation/common-services/repository-handler/README.md

 It supports the following abstractions:
 * Conversion of repository services exceptions into common exceptions.
-* Creation of the correct type of instances dependant on the setting of the external source GUID.
+* Creation of the correct type of instances dependent on the setting of the external source GUID.
 This means that the correct provenance information is added to the instance.
 * Validation of an instance's provenance information when an update is made.
 This means that external instances can only be updated by processes that represent the external source of the instance.